Eugene Loring: Life and career

-Brief estimate
+Billy the Kid

 Loring's most popular choreographed work, Billy the Kid, is sometimes compared with Agnes de Mille's later Rodeo.
 Like Rodeo, Billy the Kid has a score by Aaron Copland and draws on the mythology of the American West.
 However unlike de Mille's ballet, Billy the Kid offers a bleak vision of the frontier, with a protagonist more fittingly characterized, according to one recent critic, as a "murderous psychopath".